 COME TO AN INSPIRING, MAGICAL 2-DAYS OF TALKS!!!
 We all crave connection to each other, and PURIST’s CONNECT 4 connects people and ideas over 2 days of inspirational speakers.
 For tickets to Thursday + Friday, 2018’s special talks symposium at the classic Bay Street Theatre in Sag Harbor, New York, please click here

-The Nantucket Project comes to Connect 4: Connect 4 is thrilled to announce that the renowned ideas festival, The Nantucket Project, will be a special guest on Friday.
-Touted as the “next TED”, their signature programming brings fresh ideas to curious audiences through its unique blend of live talks, award-winning original films, music and art – all while exploring what matters most in our noisy, messy world.
-What makes them different is the spirit in which they do things.
-This two minute video shows how:
+Touted as a mini “next TED”, CONNECT 4 programming brings fresh ideas to intellectual, curious Hamptons audiences through its unique blend of live talks, award-winning original films, and music–all while exploring what matters most in our noisy, messy world.

-Who will they be bringing to Connect 4?
-Red Hot Chili Peppers’ drummer Chad Smith will give a special performance, for one.
-The rest are a surprise.
+Who’s coming to Connect 4?
+Red Hot Chili Peppers’ drummer Chad Smith will give a special performance, for one, last year as a surprise.

 Day 1: August 16th:

 1-1:45 p.m.
-Wellness advocate, Donna D’Cruz, Dr. Frank Lipman, Karolina Kurkova, and Donna Karan in conversation and D’Cruz will lead us all in a 5-minute meditative moment too.
+Wellness advocate, Donna D’Cruz (returning to lead the audience in meditation), Dr. Frank Lipman (returning with a surprise celebrity guest) , Karolina Kurkova, and Donna Karan in conversation and D’Cruz will lead us all in a 5-minute meditative moment too.

 2-2:45 p.m.
-Author and David Lynch Foundation head, Bob Roth, in conversation with Mary Louise Parker on Transcendental Meditation
+Author and David Lynch Foundation head, Bob Roth (returning with a surprise celebrity guest), in conversation with Mary Louise Parker on Transcendental Meditation

 3: 00 p.m.-4:30 p.m.
 Alexandra Shiva who’s film This is Home won the Audience Award at Sundance this year, and more in an incredible line-up of thought-leaders.
 15 minute audience q&a with director Alexandra Shiva after the film.